QuadSpinner/Gaea-Docs/documentation/Getting around.md

 - The properties panel where you change settings for the selected node.
 - The viewport where you preview the terrain.

 Certain aspects of the interface are altered depending on the workflow you have selected.
-The Node Graph is hidden when you work in @Layers-Mode.
-The @Toolbox is made visible when you work in @Graph-Mode.
+The Node Graph is hidden when you work in @LayersMode.
+The @Toolbox is made visible when you work in @GraphMode.

 See the following topics to get a better understanding of how Gaea operates: